Government Funding

 Any Child Care Subsidy owed to families following the end of year reconciliation process will be paid directly to families as a lump sum.
 If a family has been overpaid Child Care Subsidy during the year the family may have to repay some Child Care Subsidy (a debt).

 If a family earns $530,000* or more per year, they will not be entitled to any Child Care Subsidy.
-However, high income families who are not certain of their combined family income for the year ahead, are encouraged to make a claim for Child Care Subsidy.
+However, high-income families who are not certain of their combined family income for the year ahead, are encouraged to make a claim for Child Care Subsidy.
 This maintains their eligibility for Child Care Subsidy throughout the year and will ensure they receive entitlement if their actual income at the end of the financial year ends up being below $530,000*.

 *These amounts are correct from 10 July 2023.